qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - please add option to mark email sender as not spam and get it back in the inbox

 ## intent:move_mail_from_spam_to_inbox
+- had some emails go into spam that were not spam could not find how to mark them as not spam then moved them to inbox but subsequent replies continued to go to spam box
+- i is there a way of adding certain spam emails to a safe list so they are not placed in the spam folder i get a few each week in the spam folder which are not spam
+- in having problems with my junk email i always put that is not junk email and send it to inbox but it kept going on the junk email
+- i keep getting mail from a certain sender being sent to junk would be great if there were a not junk button
+- hello i have a question i done see junk email appears sometimes important emails come to junk is there a way to access junk email
 - i get spam in the spam folder that is not spam
 - many email come in spam how make email to do coming in inbox
 - an email is automatically going into spam mail when it is not spam how do i get it to start going into inbox instead of spam